Lisa-Fink/Mancala/README.md

 ![Mancala Demo](MancalaDemo.gif)

 - Mancala is a two-player strategy game that involves moving stones (seeds) across pits on a board.
 The objective of the game is to capture more seeds than the opponent.
-- Run the `game.py` script to start the game.
+- Run `main.py` to start the game.

 ## Requirements